intermine/im-docs/docs/webapp/properties/web-properties.rst

-begin.searchBox.title        title of box on left begin.searchBox.description  text in the box on the left begin.searchBox.example      text in the form field textarea.identifiers         text present on list upload on home page
+begin.searchBox.title        title of box on left begin.searchBox.description  text in the box on the left begin.searchBox.example      text in the form field
 ===========================  ============================================

 List upload box (middle box)